-- a.
+- 4. Upon written approval by the Town Engineer, the developer can proceed with the construction of the standard street improvements.
+Standard street improvements shall be installed to the boundary line of the subdivision unless the Street culminates in a cul-de-sac, the topography or other physical conditions make it impossible to do so. or unless this requirement is waived, in writing, by the Plan Commission. - a.
 Local streets shall be constructed as indicated in Figure 1 provided, however, that a greater or lesser roadway width may be required by the Town Engineer where necessary to assure uniformity along the entire length of any Street.
-The roadway width and thicknesses as indicated in Figure 2-1 shall be required where the entire length of any street including any future extension thereof exceeds 1,600 feet and may be required by the Town Engineer based on anticipated traffic or land use.
+The roadway width and thicknesses as indicated in Figure 1 shall be required where the entire length of any street including any future extension thereof exceeds 1,600 feet and may be required by the Town Engineer based on anticipated traffic or land use.
 The thickness of the pavement shall be as prescribed by the Town Engineer. - b.
-Collector Neighborhood connector streets shall be constructed as indicated in Figure 2.
-The width of the roadway shall be as prescribed by the Town Engineer based upon the area transportation studies, when available, unlessprovided, however, and that -a greater or lesser roadway width is necessarymay be required by the Town Engineer to assure uniformity long the entire length of any Street.
+Neighborhood connector streets shall be constructed as indicated in Figure 2 provided, however, and that a greater or lesser roadway width maybe required provided, however, and that a greater or lesser roadway width maybe required by the Town Engineer to assure uniformity long the entire length of any Street.
 The thickness of the pavement shall be as prescribed by the Town Engineer. - c.
-Major eCollectors and arterial streets shall be constructed as indicated in Figure 3, or as otherwise prescribed by the agency with jurisdiction.
+Collector and arterial streets shall be constructed as indicated in Figure 3, or as otherwise prescribed by the agency with jurisdiction.
 The thickness and width of a major collector or arterial street shall be as prescribed by the Town Engineer or other agency with jurisdiction based upon anticipated traffic volume and any applicable federal, state, or county requirements.